iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Hessenberg Form/Hessenberg Transform with Arnoldi Iterations.md

 ---
 ### **Intro**

 The Hessenberg form for matrix decomposition is important for numerical interpretations of matrices.
+The arnoldi iterations is just another variations of looking for the Hessenberg form.

 Using Householder Triangularization, we will be able to make matrix $A$ into the project of 2 matrices $A = Q_n\tilde{H}_nQ_n^T$, where $Q_n$ is a unitary matrix.
 And $\tilde{H}$ is a matrix in Hessenberg Form.